|Nutrition Facts (per serving)|

 Gather the glaze ingredients.

-While the cake cools, combine the powdered sugar with the rum and melted butter in a bowl.
+While the cake cools, combine the confectioners' sugar with the rum and melted butter in a bowl.
 Mix well using a small whisk.

 If necessary, add milk or eggnog to thin the glaze.
-Or, if too thin, add more powdered sugar to thicken the mixture.
+Or, if too thin, add more confectioners' sugar to thicken the mixture.

 Drizzle the glaze over the cooled cake in a decorative pattern.
 Garnish with mint leaves and red berries, if desired.